RoelVdP/MoralDNS/README.md

 Enjoy an almost completely ad, tracking and immoral-websites free browsing experience!
 Great for families!

-MoralDNS currently blocks more then 665000 unique hosts.
+MoralDNS currently blocks more then 1.25 million unique hosts.
 Enjoy!